kneutron/proxmox-ctr/README.md

 See Notes in container, default extraction dir is wherever you restore your container backups, restore from backup

+If you have no other storage, default dir is /var/lib/vz/dump - extract the 7zip files there

-o Create a container named 99998 with whatever basic settings but do not start it
+o Create a container named 99998 with whatever basic settings, password 12345, but do NOT start it

-o In Container / Backup, point to the storage where you downloaded / extracted these files ("dump" subdirectory) and Restore; basic container will be overwritten
+o In Container / Backup, point to the storage where you downloaded / extracted these files ("dump" subdirectory) and Restore; basic container will be completely overwritten / replaced

 2024.0227 Devuan 5 amd64 ctr for gotify v2.4.0 notifications